nikunjsingh93/react-glass-keep/README.md

   * Register, Login (username + password), Sign out
   * **Secret recovery key** download + **Sign in with Secret Key**
   * Each user sees **only their notes**
+* **Collaboration (real-time)** ✅ NEW

+  * Real-time collaboration for checklists — multiple people can add/tick items together and see updates instantly.
+  * Collaboration on notes — co-edit Markdown notes and watch changes sync live across collaborators.
 * **Admin Panel**

   * Visit: `http://localhost:5173/#/admin` (dev) or `http://localhost:8080/#/admin` (Docker/prod)